 Kieran PetvinTRW Automotive

-your mum ensured that we got the most from the user testing sessions and, most importantly, they made sure the customer was at the heart of all decisions.
+your mum ensured that we got the most from the user testing sessions and made sure the customer was always at the heart of all decisions.

 Katie BentleyMarketing Birmingham